zorinayu/RUBRIC/README.md

 # RUBRIC: A Unified Benchmark and Adversarial Filtering Toolkit for Imbalanced Classification

-## Why “RUBRIC” and not “SMOTE-ADV”?
+## What is RUBRIC?

-RUBRIC reflects the project’s broadened scope.
-What began as a single method (SMOTE-ADV) has grown into a standardized, extensible benchmark and reference implementation for imbalanced classification.
-The name emphasizes that the repository provides:
+RUBRIC is a standardized, extensible benchmark and reference implementation for imbalanced classification.
+It provides:

 - A unified training/evaluation pipeline and fair baselines
 - A generator-agnostic adversarial filtering add-on (ADV) that works with many oversamplers
 - Reproducible experiments, consistent metrics (ROC-AUC, PR-AUC, F1-Macro), and comparison reports

-SMOTE-ADV remains available inside RUBRIC as the “ADV add-on” to common generators (SMOTE, Borderline-SMOTE, SVM-SMOTE, etc.).
-The rename signals that this repo is now a general rubric for building and comparing imbalanced-learning pipelines, not just one technique.

 ## Overview